Amazon to use video technology to vet new Sellers

 Amazon Seller Verification Suspension

-If you have had your Seller Account Suspended, contact Thompson and Holt for a free LiveChat to get your Amazon Seller business back online as quickly as possible.
+If you have found yourself suspended while selling on Amazon, contact Thompson and Holt who offer an Amazon appeal service for a free LiveChat to get your Amazon Seller business back online as quickly as possible.